Patrycioss/Project-Final-Approach/README.md

 						 and AD to move horizontally on other surfaces.

 * R: Resets the player to start position and full Combination of Jumping Legs (red lower) and Grappling Gun (red upper)

+## Background Information
+This game was made in 2 weeks with a group for a project for the study Creative Media and Game Technologies at Saxion University of Applied Sciences in Enschede.
+The game was made in the GXPEngine, an engine made by Saxion.

+##Contributors

+### Team Leader: Micha Glans

+### Artists:
+* Dominik Babuščák
+* Antoine Marseille
+* Wessel Storm

+### Designers:
+* Fanuiel (Rex) Eyob Habte
+* Arlo Groeneveld
+* Khalil (Jeff) Aylabouni

+### Engineer:
+* Patrick Schuur (owner of this repository)